 2. Pomona College

 Pomona students fill their bellies with delicious food at Consortium’s dining events like steak night, sushi night and make your own pizza night.
 “Sometimes when my parents visit, they insist on eating on campus rather than eating out because they crave the food so much,” a junior at Pomona said.
 Before dinner, find your Zen within the Health Services Center’s secret relaxation room, practically overflowing with massage chairs.
 Want to enjoy art while finding your internal peace?
 During dawn and dusk head to the Skyspace “Dividing the Light.”
 Bask in the brilliant colors and experience an altered perception of the sky’s colors.
-The dorms are so fabulous that only two to three percent of students choose to live off-campus at Pomona.
+The dorms are so fabulous that only two to three percent of students choose to live off-campus at this liberal arts college.
 “There are lots of singles and you can almost certainly have one if you want.
 But it’s common to want a suite, which have private bathrooms, common rooms and sometimes kitchens,” a junior at Pomona said.
 Some residence halls even have rooftop gardens with movie screens.
 On Pomona’s Ski-Beach Day, students stuff ski gear and bathing suits into suitcases before hitting the slopes and sand all in one glorious day.
 Oh and let’s not forget to mention the gourmet food trucks and s’mores.

 1. High Point University